arthur3486/ARVI/README.md

 }
 ````

-And proceed with the further implementation.
+After that you can proceed with further implementation.
 > ***See: [Basic Implementation](#basic-implementation) and [Adapster-based Implementation](#adapster-based-implementation)***

 ## Basic Implementation